FePhyFoFum/quartetsampling/README.md

 ## Usage ##

-See the manual for Quartet Sampling (https://github.com/FePhyFoFum/quartetsampling/blob/master/quartetsampling.pdf).
+For complete details, see the manual for Quartet Sampling (https://github.com/FePhyFoFum/quartetsampling/blob/master/quartetsampling.pdf).

 ## How to Cite ##

 James B Pease, Joseph W Brown, Joseph F Walker, Cody E Hinchliff, Stephen A Smith.
 2018.
 Quartet Sampling distinguishes lack of support from conflicting support in the green plant tree of life.
-American Journal of Botany. doi:10.1002/ajb2.1016
+American Journal of Botany.
+105(3): 385–403. doi:10.1002/ajb2.1016

 Link to publication: http://dx.doi.org/10.1002/ajb2.1016

 Please also include the URL (https://www.github.com/fephyfofum/quartetsampling).

+**Be sure also to cite RAxML-ng, RAxML, PAUP, or IQ-TREE** (depending on which engine you use).

 ## Contributors ##